The Arab Center for Consulting and Training Services (ACCTS) / Irbid Cultural Center (ICC)

 The war does not pass unnoticed by the children, but it raises in their minds many intractable questions and instills fear and anxiety in them.
 Besides, dealing with children who have witnessed the impact of war on their parents is much harder.

-We all know that the Syrian crisis has held, within its folds, murder and distortion.
-The conversations Syrian children relay indicate the psychological impact of war on them, since they live in a continuous state of horror as a result of the scenes of violence saved by their memories.
+We all know that the Syrian crisis has held, within its folds, murder, and distortion.
+The conversations Syrian children relay indicate the psychological impact of war on them since they live in a continuous state of horror as a result of the scenes of violence saved by their memories.

-This center exists to be a house of safety and stability in order to seize the opportunity to engage in the community, learn and acquire the necessary skills to enable women achieve their goals in life.
+This center exists to be a house of safety and stability in order to seize the opportunity to engage in the community, learn and acquire the necessary skills to enable women to achieve their goals in life.

 We seek to provide moral and material support to mitigate the effects of the crises and the harsh conditions on those who suffer consequently by helping them get involved in the community and coexist, also to find them a safe environment to communicate with others without fear or mental disorders.